Back to Song Library

 Can I play The Internationale on this page?

 Yes.
-This The Internationale page keeps the fingering chart, 4/4 phrase layout, and Bb note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This The Internationale page keeps the fingering chart, 4/4 phrase layout, and Bb note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for The Internationale?
+Should I use letter notes or numbered notes for The Internationale?

-Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.
+Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.

 What should I focus on when practicing The Internationale?